Securiti Named a 2022 Cool Vendor in Data Security by GartnerDownload Now

 PDPA Sections: 37(1)(3), 39, 40

-Keep track of risks involved by continuously monitoring and scanning data against non-compliance to subject rights, security controls or data residency.
-Surface new Personal Data categories, types and data flow risks on a continuous basis.
+Keep track of risks involved by continuously monitoring and scanning data against non-compliance to subject rights, security controls, or data residency.
+Surface new Personal Data categories, types, and data flow risks continuously.

 PDPA Sections: 39, 40(3)